Unified Framework for Quantum Code Embedding: Introduction

 \end{theorem}

-\begin{remark} Before providing a proof, let us attempt to understand the statement and why it may be natural.
-Since the matrix elements are $\dF_2$-linear maps from $C^{s}_{i} \to C^{r}_{i-1}$, we rewrite the differential $\partial$ as the following diagram, so that the diagonals represent the decomposition of $C_{i}$ and arrows denote the $\dF_2$-linear maps
+\begin{proof} See Appendix \eqref{proof:height-2}. \end{proof} \begin{remark} Let us first understand the statement (see also Remark \eqref{rem:necessity-of-generalized-cones}) and how it fits the high-level overview.
+Since the matrix elements are $\dF_2$-linear maps from $C^{s}_{i} \to C^{r}_{i-1}$, we rewrite the $\partial$ as the following diagram, so that the diagonals represent the decomposition of $C_{i}$ and arrows denote the linear maps